apptainer/singularity-userdocs/singularity_and_docker.rst

     4. Use of plain-text passwords for authentication

     For obvious reasons, it is desireable to completely *avoid* use of plain-text passwords.
-Therefore, for interactive sessions requiring authentication, use of the ``--docker-login`` option for Singularity's ``pull`` and ``build`` commands is recommended.
-At the present time, the *only* option available for non-interactive use is to embed plain-text passwords into environment variables.
-Because the Sylabs Cloud Singularity Library employs time-limited access tokens for authentication, use of SIF containers hosted through this service provides a more secure means for both interactive and non-interactive use.
+Therefore, for interactive sessions requiring authentication, use of the ``--docker-login`` option for Singularity's ``pull`` and ``build`` commands is *recommended*.
+At the present time, the *only* option available for non-interactive use is to :ref:`embed plain-text passwords into environment variables <sec:authentication_via_environment_variables>`.
+Because the Sylabs Cloud Singularity Library employs `time-limited API tokens for authentication <https://cloud.sylabs.io/auth>`_, use of SIF containers hosted through this service provides a more secure means for both interactive and non-interactive use.
 Finally, this fourth best practice is:

         "Avoid use of plain-text passwords"